Nissan Lucino: Coupé (B14; 1994–1999)

-Based on the Nissan Sunny (B14) four-door sedan, the B14 series Lucino two-door coupé launched in 1994 to Japan, replacing the Sunny (B13) two-door sedan.
+Based on the Sunny (B14) four-door sedan, the B14 series Lucino two-door coupé launched in May 1994 to Japan, replacing the Sunny (B13) two-door sedan.
 The Lucino shared its basic styling, including front-end appearance, front-wheel-drive chassis, interior dashboard, and many dimensions with the Sunny.
 With the B14, Nissan decided to differentiate the two-door model from the four-door in Japan through means of a different name.
-This was to appeal to a new market of buyers who were very familiar with the Sunny, and augment the two-door coupé with badge engineered Nissan Pulsar (N15) hatchbacks, while still offering the Sunny as a four-door sedan.
+This was to appeal to a new market of buyers who were very familiar with the Sunny, and augment the two-door coupé with badge engineered Pulsar Serie (N15) hatchbacks, while still offering the Sunny as a four-door sedan.
 The affordable and traditionally practical two-door model was renamed Lucino, which was derived from the word "lucina", a character in Greek and Roman mythology for the goddess of birth.